History of the Jews in Chernivtsi: World War II and the Holocaust (Including the Deportations to Transnistria)

+On March 14, 1944, Romania's military dictator Ion Antonescu allowed the repatriation of all the Jews deported to Transnistria.
+After World War II ended, many Jews returning from Transnistria left Chernivtsi in order to live in Israel and other countries.
+They were replaced by other Jews from all over the Soviet Union.

 Modern era

 After the collapse of the Soviet Union and Ukrainian independence, Jews continued to leave the city.
 About 1,400 Jews remained in Chernivtsi by 2001, most of whom are the descendants of the Jewish immigrants after World War II.